vncntprvst/wanglab-datajoint-pipeline/docs/source/How To.rst

 How To
 ======

-The sabatini-datajoint-pipeline uses `DataJoint for Python <https://datajoint.com/docs/core/datajoint-python/0.14/>`_.
+The wanglab-datajoint-pipeline uses `DataJoint for Python <https://datajoint.com/docs/core/datajoint-python/0.14/>`_.

 The workflow is based on relational principles and makes it simple to keep track of the data provenance and to query the data.
 If you are new to DataJoint, we recommend getting started by learning about the principles and foundations that make up DataJoint.
 More information can be found in the `DataJoint documentation <https://datajoint.com/docs/core/datajoint-python/0.14/concepts/principles/>`_.

 We can run the workflow using the provided docker containers (for more information :doc:`WorkerDeployment`).
-Or, we can run locally using the `provided jupyter notebooks <https://github.com/bernardosabatinilab/sabatini-datajoint-pipeline/tree/7206d86b7cc264ed5b9c15b67ae84a16b27e708e/notebooks>`_.
+Or, we can run locally using the `provided jupyter notebooks <https://github.com/vncntprvst/wanglab-datajoint-pipeline/tree/7206d86b7cc264ed5b9c15b67ae84a16b27e708e/notebooks>`_.
-These notebooks provide a good starting point and can be modified to fit your needs, just remember to check that your kernel is set to the ``sabatini-datajoint`` kernel.
+These notebooks provide a good starting point and can be modified to fit your needs, just remember to check that your kernel is set to the ``wanglab-datajoint`` kernel.

 Setting up your data directories
 #################################